-Herlinde Leyssens Recounts the Story of a Free-Spirited Woman in Congo Free State
+'Kongokorset' by Herlinde Leyssens: The Story of a Free-Spirited Woman in Congo Free State

 Episode two of First Book takes a look at Kongokorset (Congo Corset) by Herlinde Leyssens, the story of a strong, rebellious, adventure-seeking woman, determined not to be stopped.
 At the end of the article you can read several translated excerpts.